 The experience of writing about design and running a successful workshop in Cornwall Lakshmi is now ‘The Voice of Rowden’.
 You will no doubt read a lot of her work within our blog and newsletter.
 Be sure to keep an eye on the blog or sign up to our newsletter to read about the Rowden experience.

-Rachel thankfully keeps the place going.
+Rachel, thankfully, keeps Rowden Atelier going.
 Without Rachel nobody would get paid, we wouldn’t know where the money was and the dogs would not have someone to make a fuss of them.
-If you need help finding accommodation nearby or want to re arrange a course contact Rachel, who is in the office three days a week, direct at email@example.com
+If you need help finding accommodation nearby or want to rearrange a course, contact Rachel, who is in the office three days a week, direct at email@example.com.

 This information can be vital for any young maker looking to get their creative business off the ground.
-With these classes students have a much better idea for what they need to do once they finish our courses.
+With these classes, students have a much better idea of what they need to do once they finish our courses.
 To find out more information about Angie and what she has to offer please visit: www.angietaffs.com